marcomarchetti/DDP-Assignment/Readme.md

 -   Application is available on shinyapps.io

 The directory structure is:
-- data: contains xlsx data
-- src: cointains sources (ui.R, server.R, about.rmd)
+- src: cointains application sources and data sets.
-- pitch: contains the R Presentation
+- pitch: contains the R Presentation.

 The
 [Application](https://marcomarchetti.shinyapps.io/internationalmigrations/)